raspberrypilearning/sorting-hat-lesson/learn.md

-By completing this exercise students will learn:
+By completing this lesson students will learn:

 - How to create a random group generator based on the Harry Potter sorting hat.
 - How to use functions, variables, randomisation, conditionals, and loops.